 5.1.
-Listed Equities (Internally managed)
+Listed eEquities (Internally managed)

 Border to Coast looks to understand and evaluate the ESG-related business risks and opportunities companies face.
-We consider the integration of ESG factors into the investment process as a complement to the traditional financial evaluation of assets; this results in a more informed investment decision-making process.
+We consider the integration of ESG factors into the investment process as a necessary complement to the traditional financial evaluation of assets; this results in a more informed investment decision-making process.
 Rather than being used to preclude certain investments, it is used to provide an additional context for stock selection.

-ESG data and research from specialist providers is used alongside general stock and sector research when considering portfolio construction, sector analysis and stock selection.
-The Head of RI will work with colleagues to raise awareness of ESG issues.
-Voting and engagement should not be detached from the investment process; therefore, information from engagement meetings will be shared with the team to increase knowledge, and portfolio managers will be involved in the voting process.
+ESG data and research from specialist providers is used alongside general stock and sector research; it is an integral part of the research process and when considering portfolio construction, sector analysis and stock selection.
+The Head of RI will works with colleagues to ensure they are knowledgeable and fully informed raise awareness on of ESG issues.
+Voting and engagement should not be detached from the investment process; therefore, information from engagement meetings will be shared with the team to increase and maintain knowledge, and portfolio managers will be involved in the voting process.

 5.2.
-Private Markets
+Private mMarkets

 Border to Coast believes that ESG risk forms an integral part of the overall risk management framework for private market investment.
 An appropriate ESG strategy will improve downside protection and help create value in underlying portfolio companies.
-Border to Coast will take the following approach to integrating ESG into the private market investment process:
+Border to Coast will takes the following approach to integrating ESG into the private market investment process:

-- ESG issues will be considered as part of the due diligence process for all private market investments. - A manager's ESG strategy will be assessed through a specific ESG questionnaire agreed with the Head of RI and reviewed by the alternatives investment team with support from the Head of RI as required. - Managers will be requested to report annually on the progress and outcomes of ESG related values and any potential risks. - Ongoing monitoring will include identifying any possible ESG breaches and following up with the managers concerned.
+• The assessment of ESG issues is integrated into the investment processwill be considered as part of the due diligence process for all private market investments.

+- A manager's ESG strategy iswill be assessed through a specific ESG questionnaire agreed with the Head of RI and reviewed by the alternatives investment team with support from the Head of RI as required. - Managers arewill be requested to report annually on the progress and outcomes of ESG related values and any potential risks. - Ongoing monitoring will includes identifying any possible ESG breaches and following up with the managers concerned. - Work with managers to improve ESG policies and ensure the approach is in-line with developing industry best practice.

 5.3.
-Fixed Income
+Fixed ilncome

 ESG factors can have a material impact on the investment performance of bonds, both negatively and positively, at the issuer, sector and geographic levels.
-ESG analysis will therefore be incorporated into the investment process for corporate and sovereign issuers to manage risk.
+ESG analysis iswill therefore be incorporated into the investment process for corporate and sovereign issuers to manage risk.
 The challenges of integrating ESG in practice are greater than for equities with the availability of data for some markets lacking.

 The approach to engagement also differs as engagement with sovereigns is much more difficult than with companies.
-Third-party ESG data will be used along with information from sources including UN bodies, the World Bank and other similar organisations.
-This together with traditional credit analysis will be used to determine a bond's credit quality.
-Information will be shared between the equity and fixed income teams regarding issues which have the potential to impact corporates and sovereign bond performance.
+Third-party ESG data iswill be used along with information from sources including UN bodies, the World Bank and other similar organisations.
+This together with traditional credit analysis iswill be used to determine a bond's credit quality.
+Information iswill be shared between the equity and fixed income teams regarding issues which have the potential to impact corporates and sovereign bond performance.

 5.4.
-External Manager Selection
+External mManager selection

-RI will be incorporated into the external manager appointment process including the request for proposal (RFP) criteria and scoring and the investment management agreements.
-The RFP will include specific reference to the integration of ESG by managers into the investment process and to their approach to engagement.
+RI will be is incorporated into the external manager appointment process including the request for proposal (RFP) criteria and scoring and the investment management agreements.
+The RFP will includes specific reference requirements relating to the integration of ESG by managers into the investment process and to their approach to engagement.
+We expect to see evidence of how material ESG issues are considered in research analysis and investment decisions.
+Engagement needs to be structured with clear aims, objectives and milestones.